 let’s talk about your one-year anniversary wedding cake

 Who likes leftovers?
 I do, but that is because it means I don’t have to cook.
 Again.
-However, I have restrictions on the amount of time that I will eat them.
-That is why I often question the tradition of keeping the top layer of the wedding cake for the first year anniversary.
-If you are going to do this – then let’s try to make sure you aren’t chomping down on a stiff, freezer burnt, dry, delicacy.
+However, I have restrictions on how much time I will spend eating them.
+That is why I often question the tradition of keeping the top layer of the wedding cake for the first-year anniversary.
+If you are going to do this, then let’s try to make sure you aren’t chomping down on a stiff, freezer-burnt, dry delicacy.

-First, you want to be sure you remove the cardboard bottom from the cake.
+First, make sure you remove the cardboard bottom from the cake.
 Carefully transfer the cake onto foil.
-Freeze the cake for about one hour so the icing will harden.
+Freeze the cake for about 1 hour so the icing hardens.
 Then remove from the freezer and wrap the cake with cling wrap or plastic wrap.
 Make sure the cake is thoroughly covered and as airtight as possible.
 Now you want to wrap the cake with aluminum foil.
 Place the cake in an airtight container.
 Wrap the outside of the container with foil as well – to prevent moisture.
-Place in freezer until your anniversary.
-When you thaw the cake out to eat, be sure to place it in the refrigerator for at least one day to gradually thaw out.
+Place in the freezer until your anniversary.
+When you thaw the cake to eat, be sure to place it in the refrigerator for at least 1 day to thaw gradually.
 Do not put it on the counter.

 Leave a Comment